philipwalton/blog/_posts/2012-12-22-demystifying-z-index.markdown

 Even though each of the highlighted elements above are nested at a different level in the DOM tree, they're all members of the same stacking context.
 That means the rules that determine their stacking order apply equally to all of them.
 If you assign a z-index of 1 to the `<a>` tag it will appear visually in front of the `<article>` tag even though it is a great-great-great-grandchild of the root `<div>` and the `<article>` tag is only a child of the `<div>`.
 The fact that the `<a>` tag is nested deep in the HTML tree structure is only important if one of its ancestors forms a stacking context.

-Within the same stacking context, the stacking order of elements is determined almost exactly the same way it is determined when no z-indexes are involved.
-We already know that positioned elements appear in front of non-positioned elements.
-Z-indexes simply determine the place in the stacking order that they appear with higher z-indexes appearing in front of lower ones.
-And as soon as a z-index is assigned on an element, a new stacking context is formed, and all of the child elements of that new context are determined in the same way (and so on and so forth).

-The only exception to the above rule is negative z-indexes.
-I said above that positioned elements always appeared in front of non-positioned element, and that is true except when the z-index is negative.
-Positioned elements with a negative z-index appear behind all other elements within the same stacking context.
-That includes non-positioned elements; it even includes an element's own parents.
-Negative z-indexes are the only way for an element to appear behind its own parent.
-(Note that the parent element cannot form a stacking context itself or it won't work.)

 ## Calculating an Element's Position in the Stacking Order

+### Stacking Order Within the Same Stacking Context

+We already discussed the stacking order of elements when the z-index property isn't used.
+Here are the rules that determine the order (from back to front):

+1. Non-positioned element (ordered by appearance in the HTML)
+2. Positioned elements (ordered by appearance in the HTML)

+When you add z-index into the mix, it's not much more complicated.
+Basically setting a z-index value either puts the element behind all other elements (with negative values) or in front of all other elements (with positive values).

+Here are the rules to determine stacking order within a single stacking context (from back to front):

+1. Positioned elements with a negative z-index value (ordered by z-index value)
+2. Non-positioned elements (ordered by appearance in the HTML)
+3. Positioned elements with a z-index of `auto`, `0`, or no z-index value (ordered by appearance in the HTML)
+4. Positioned elements with a positive z-index value (ordered by z-index)

+**Note:** positioned elements with negative z-indexes are ordered first within a stacking context, which means they appear behind all other elements.
+Because of this, it becomes possible for an element to appear behind its own parent, which is normally not possible.
+This will only work if the element's parent is in the same stacking context and is not the root element of that stacking context.

+### Global Stacking Order

-With a firm understanding of when new stacking contexts are formed as well as an understanding of the stacking order within a stacking context, calucating the global stacking order of an element is simple (though sometimes time consuming for pages with a large number of elements).
+With a firm understanding of when new stacking contexts are formed as well as an understanding of the stacking order within a stacking context, calculating the global stacking order of an element is simple (though sometimes time consuming for pages with a large number of elements).

 The global stacking order of an element can be represented by a dot-delimited string similar to a version number.
 The dots delimit different stacking contexts and the numbers represent the order of an element within that particular context.

-A stacking order position of "5.12.3" would mean an element is stacked third from the bottom in the stacking contexts it's currently in.
-That stacking context is ordered twelveth from the bottom of its current stacking context, and that context is ordered fifth from the bottom in the global stacking context.
+A stacking order position of `5.12.3` would mean an element is stacked third from the bottom of its nearest parent stacking context (the one it's currently in).
+That stacking context is ordered twelveth from the bottom of its nearest parent stacking context, and that context is ordered fifth from the bottom of the global stacking context.

 To find the position in the stacking order of any element in a document, simply determine the element's stacking order within its current stacking context.
-Then travel recursively up the DOM tree deterining the order of each stacking context in its parent context until you arrive at the root element.
+Then travel recursively up the DOM tree determining the order of each stacking context in its parent context until you arrive at the root element.
 The process is simple, but for a large document, it's probably not worth doing it by hand.

 The follow is an example of some CSS and associated HTML where I've indicated the stacking order of each element with an HTML comment: